-A classic example that often arises while people are learning CI is the tendency to try to avoid getting too entangled with your partner by keeping your partner at "arms length".
-Specifically: using your arms to maintain some distance.
-It's actually more of an avoidance than an involvement, and that's an obstacle to learning.
-A fundamental challenge is to be involved - engage your center with that of your partner - in a way that allows coordination without unnecessary constriction.
+A classic example when learning to practice CI is a tendency to try to avoid getting too entangled with your partner by keeping your partner at "arms length" - actually using your arms to maintain some distance.
+This often turns out to more be an avoidance than an involvement, which can be an obstacle to engaging.
+Being involved is a fundamental challenge - engaging your center with that of your partner - in a way that allows coordination without unnecessary constriction.
 (The ability to do this, which develops with experience and guidance, informs CI's way of moving.)

 There's an analogous situation in personal moving.

 Isolating movements can be useful in particular situations, like writing or chewing or mime.
 For whole-body activities, though, you typically want to integrate movement throughout your body.
-(Modern healthy-movement techniques, like Alexander and Feldenkrais, might suggest that lack of whole-body integration in many activities is at the root of many structural health problems.)
+(Modern healthy-movement techniques, like Alexander and Feldenkrais, convey this principle.)
 The key is to let each movement affect and be affected by - involve - your overall balance.
 This is another way of saying, allow each movement to influence your center, and through that your entire body.

 Translating that back to collaborative moving, this means involving your balance / your center in the connection with your partners.
 Learning to do that includes organizing yourself around your own center, and extending that to the center shared with your partner.
 The weight shared in the connection - a lot or a little or none at all - depends on what fits the situation in the moment, and changes as the situation changes.